antoineB/antoineB.github.io/_src/posts/2015-06-02-basic-fastcgi-with-racket.md

 * my stuff: 300

 Wait what 300, something is wrong obviously, furthermore <code>ab</code> get stuck most of the time at the last 1000 request.
-After suspecting the gc i find that i didn't read the doc for [tcp-listen](http://docs.racket-lang.org/reference/tcp.html?q=tcp-liste#%28def._%28%28lib._racket%2Ftcp..rkt%29._tcp-listen%29%29) and changed the max-allow-wait to something like 1024.
+After suspecting the gc I find that I didn't read the doc for [tcp-listen](http://docs.racket-lang.org/reference/tcp.html?q=tcp-liste#%28def._%28%28lib._racket%2Ftcp..rkt%29._tcp-listen%29%29) and changed the max-allow-wait to something like 1024.
 And get then 2500